The access process – what is changing:

 Once you are in the NDIS, you may be asked to complete an independent assessment from time to time to make sure your NDIS plan and budget are right for you.
 For example, if you have a change in circumstances that means you need more support.

-If your independent assessment shows your functional capacity has significantly improved, and you no longer need NDIS funded supports, we’ll help you to transition from the Scheme.
+If your functional capacity has significantly improved, and you no longer need NDIS funded supports, we’ll help you to transition from the Scheme.
 We will assist you to make the most of mainstream services like health and education and ensure you have a smooth transition.

 If your circumstances change, and you need the NDIS again, you can reapply to access the Scheme.

 What feedback did you give us on the access and eligibility policy for independent assessments?

 We heard from you about how we can make these changes in the most straightforward way, that is easiest for you, your family and carers.
 To help us do this, you gave us your views on:

 - times or circumstances where a person might not be able to complete an independent assessment